boldflight/BibleConverter/test_EPUB/output/Hosea.md

 “Give me a king and princes”?
 [11] I granted you a king in my anger, and I will take him away in my wrath!

+### Israel’s Punishment Will Not Be Withheld Much Longer

 [12] The punishment of Ephraim has been decreed;
 his punishment is being stored up for the future.
 [13] The labor pains of a woman will overtake him, but the baby will lack wisdom;
 when the time arrives,
 he will not come out of the womb!

+### The Lord Will Not Relent from the Threatened Judgment

 [14] Will I deliver them from the power of Sheol?
 No, I will not!
 Will I redeem them from death?
 No, I will not!
 O Death, bring on your plagues!
 O Sheol, bring on your destruction!
 My eyes will not show any compassion!

+### The Capital of the Northern Empire Will Be Destroyed

 [15] Even though he flourishes like a reed plant, a scorching east wind will come, a wind from the Lord rising up from the desert.